 Secretary – Catie Drew

-Currently, Catie is the Education Coordinator of the Drug Enforcement Administration Museum in Arlington, VA where she develops and conducts educational and outreach programs, as well as helps to create museum exhibits on the history of drugs, drug awareness, drug law enforcement, and the consequences of drug abuse.
-She also serves as the Museums resident science geek, researching neuro-biological reactions to drugs and addictions, as well as being the coordinator of the Museums lecture series and the editor of the Museums newsletter, “The Informant.”
+Currently, Catie is the education coordinator of the Drug Enforcement Administration Museum in Arlington, VA where she develops and conducts educational and outreach programs, as well as helps to create museum exhibits on the history of drugs, drug awareness, drug law enforcement, and the consequences of drug abuse.
+She also serves as the Museum’s resident science geek, researching neuro-biological reactions to drugs and addictions, as well as being the coordinator of the Museum’s lecture series and the editor of its newsletter, “The Informant.”

 Catie’s free time is spent cheering her kids on at their various activities, tending her ever-increasing organic vegetable garden, and volunteering with various community organizations including the Arlington Urban Agriculture Task Force and the Cherrydale Volunteer Fire Department.
 She is married to Wayne Botts and they have three children.